10 Eryx Sand Boa Species

 Source: “Eryx_jayakari_by_Omid_Mozaffari (4)” by Omid Mozaffari – CC BY 2.0

-Arabian sand boas constantly appear on online lists of the wackiest looking snakes.
-They look like a loveable children’s toy, not a sinister serpent that all small mammals should fear.
-It’s a combination of several things: an unusually shaped snout for burrowing, eyes positioned unusually high on their head to allow vision while buried in sand.
-Their vision fields also overlap to grant them binocular vision, and then there’s the strangely shaped pupils.
+Arabian sand boas constantly appear in online lists of the wackiest-looking snakes.
+This species looks like a loveable children’s toy, not a sinister serpent that all small mammals should fear.
+It’s a combination of several factors, including an unusually shaped snout for burrowing, and eyes positioned unusually high on their head to allow vision while buried in sand.
+Their vision fields also overlap, granting them binocular vision, and then there’s their strangely shaped pupils.

-Arabian sand boas average at 35-40cm, and their territory has no overlap with the Egyptian sand boa.
-This species can be tricky to find in studies, yet scientists have developed an ingenious solution: following the imprints of their slither tracks up sand dunes.
+Arabian sand boas average at 30cm, and their territory has no overlap with the Egyptian sand boa.
+This species can be tricky to locate in studies, yet scientists have developed an ingenious solution: following their slither imprints up sand dunes.

 3 Elegant sand boa

 One of the most mysterious and least researched Eryx sand boas.
-The elegant sand boa (Eryx elegans) inhabits northeast Iran, Turkmenistan and Afghanistan.
-They inhabit only the most remote areas, especially canyons and gorges, where they love to lurk under loose rocks and slabs, for shelter against the harsh elements.
-They’re believed to be nocturnal, yet have also been seen moving by day.
+Elegant sand boas (Eryx elegans) are found in northeastern Iran, Turkmenistan and Afghanistan.
+They inhabit only the most remote areas, especially canyons and gorges, where they love to lurk under loose rocks and slabs, seeking shelter against the harsh elements.
+They’re believed to be nocturnal, yet have also been witnessed moving by day.

 4 Rough-scaled sand boa